 The response rate of a historical control is usually estimated from a previous phase II trial.
 Unfortunately patient populations for different phase II clinical trials are often quite heterogeneous, so that distributions of patient characteristics are often quite different from that of the prior phase II trial that provides the historical control.
 In these cases the comparability of the new study with the historical control is questionable.
 In the present study, it is assumed that the predominant fraction of patients will be transitioning from NHLBI study of eltrombopag added to standard immunosuppression (Protocol 12-H-0150).
 Review of the data available as of September 17, 2014 showed a trend towards higher than expected relapses at the 6 month landmark, whereupon protocol 12-H-0150 was amended to prolong the course of cyclosporine to 24 months.
 At the 6-month landmark visit, the CsA dose of responders was reduced to 2.0 mg/kg daily.
 There was anecdotal evidence that time to relapse may be dose dependent(Scheinberg et al., 2014).
 The median CsA dose at the time of relapse was 1.32 (range: 0.52 – 4.18) mg/kg daily; the mean dose was 1.8 mg/kg daily.
 The dose adopted on the amended protocol deliberately exceeds both median and mean daily doses on Scheinberg et al’s study in an attempt to improve relapse, a secondary endpoint in protocol 12-H-0150.

 Given the uncertainty in the baseline relapse rate, it behooves us to conduct a controlled study.
 On the basis previous trials, it is reasonable to estimate a baseline relapse rate, p0 = 40%, for patients treated with standard immunotherapy with eltrombopag.
-To consider this therapeutically worthwhile intervention, we hope to achieve an absolute reduction in the relapse rate of roughly 25% for patients treated with SRL.
+This treatment will be considered to have a clinically significant effect, if it achieves an absolute reduction in the relapse rate of 25%.
 The number of patients that will need to be enrolled on each arm to allow us to (a) not accept the hypothesis that the relapse rate on the treatment arm is p0 with a type I error, = 0.05, and (b) accept the alternative hypothesis that the relapse rate on the treatment arm is p1 with a type II error, = 0.2 is readily computed via the Fisher exact test.
 To conduct this study without interim analyses, we estimate that we would need to enroll 56 patients on each arm of the study in order to achieve the desired significance and power.
 Table 1 below displays trial sizes for a variety of alternative assumptions regarding baseline and treatment relapse rates.